8 min read Updated 18 May 2026

 • Impose sudden, final punishments

-Harsh reactions push them to gamble in secret and destroy trust — making recovery harder.
+Harsh reactions push them to gamble in secret and destroy the trust you'll need to keep them safe — making recovery dramatically harder.

 Step-by-step action plan